 - Helium is a matter that was first discovered in the Sun spectrum, and not on our planet.

-- We all emerge from a tiny dot that was once unimaginably hot, but then expanded al cooled down.
+- We all emerged from a tiny dot that was once unimaginably hot, but then expanded and cooled down.

 Science can seem like a difficult subject, but these lessons will help you start on the right foot and learn some pretty interesting facts about the universe.
 Let’s start with the first one!

 Astrophysics for People in a Hurry Summary

 Lesson 1: Modern science discovered plenty of facts about the universe, but there’s still a lot that we don’t know.